stephamon/rackspace-how-to/CONTRIBUTING.md

 #### Edit an article
 Follow these steps to edit an existing article within a product folder of the **rackerlabs/rackspace-how-to** repo.

-1. Go to the [Rackspace How-to content folder](https://github.com/rackerlabs/rackspace-how-to/tree/master/content) and click the product for which you want to edit the article.
+1. Go to your fork of the [Rackspace How-to content folder](https://github.com/rackerlabs/rackspace-how-to/tree/master/content) and click the product for which you want to edit the article.

 2. Make any edits directly through the GitHub website, through a GitHub desktop client, or on the command line.